Multi-Agent-Neuroevolution/NeuroEvolutionTestbench/DevLogs/Colton.md

 - Dec 3rd.
 Working on 10 minute presentation, added things to slides like rewording and extra information
 - Dec 4th.
 Finished recording the presentation with everyone.
 - Dec 5th.
 Presented our posters in the Lehman building today, and also worked on the Test plan document with everyone.
+# Sprint 7 Start: January 14
+- January 15th.
+Research on HyperNeat as well as NEAT integration for our code base
+- January 18th.
+Created steps on a document of ways to make sure our neat is integrated properly and is able to fulfill our purposes

+# Sprint 8 Start: January 28
+- January 30th.
+Started working on my part of the SRS where I talk about how our project is affected socially
+- February 4th.
+Finished my part of the SRS with social impact of multi agent neuroevolution as well as helped add and fix parts of the SRS Public Health, safety and welfare.

+# Sprint 9 Start: February 11
+- Feb 11th.
+Started research on SHAP XAI for our codebase.
+Trying to understand the documentation and how to implement some functions through our code so that we can have some physical data/graphs that we'll be able to observe.
+- Feb 18th.
+Worked on implementing SHAP functions in code but will need to remake when new branches get merged so I can work on it properly.